 Start the actual packing process at least a few days before your departure, giving you time to run to the store for travel-size toothpaste, new sunglasses or anything else you might need.

 As Ed Hewitt points out in 10 Things to Do Before You Travel, the first day of a trip is often the most nerve-wracking as you figure out how to get around an unfamiliar new place.
 He suggests making a plan before you leave: "Sketch out a walk near your digs, which can help you get oriented as well as shake off travel fatigue and jet lag.
 Also, check out any nearby amenities -- like a rooftop lounge nearby, a balcony with a choice view or a heated pool for maximum chill-out at the end of a harried travel day."

 Even if you like to keep your plans relatively open, it's still useful to nail down two vital things for that first day: where you'll stay and how to get there from the airport.
-Is there a convenient public transit option, or an affordable shuttle that you should reserve ahead of time?
+Is there a convenient public transit option or an affordable shuttle that you should reserve ahead of time?
+Does Uber or Lyft operate at that airport?
 Knowing that you're taken care of for at least the first few hours of your trip will give you one less thing to worry about.